Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons

 \textbf{Aerodynamics and Simulation}: One central topic revolves around the role of aerodynamics in \ac{UAV} simulations.
 While it is acknowledged that many successful \ac{UAV} applications do not necessitate intricate aerodynamic modeling, in some scenarios such modeling becomes indispensable.
-Particular attention is drawn to scenarios involving \acp{UAV} navigating in constrained environments, adapting to dynamic environmental conditions, or engaging in interactions with other drones.
+Particular attention is drawn to scenarios involving \acp{UAV} navigating in constrained environments, adapting to dynamic environmental conditions, or engaging in interactions with other aerial vehicles.
 In these cases, there is a critical need for incorporating aerodynamics into simulator development, which is even more valid for fixed-wing flight.
 On the other hand, it is important to note that for most of the applications involving multirotors, even for aerial manipulation tasks, aerodynamics play a less significant role.

 \textbf{Benchmarking and Standardization}: The large number of simulators in existence necessitates benchmarking and standardization in this field.
 The absence of a unified benchmarking framework and standardization practices pose substantial challenges for researchers and developers alike.
 Addressing this issue emerges as a primary objective, as it has become evident that standardized benchmarking is paramount for enhancing the reproducibility and comparability of research within the \ac{UAV} and more generally, the robotics domain, as many simulators are designed to be general purpose, such as the universal simulators from Sec.~\ref{sec:universal_sims}.